MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 .. note::

-   Method inlining is performed after :ref:`method devirtualization <soar_method_devirtualization>`, so a virtual method call will be inlined if there is a unique embedded implementation method that matches one of inlined method code patterns.
+   Method inlining is performed after :ref:`method devirtualization <soar_method_devirtualization>`, so a virtual method call will be inlined if there is a unique embedded implementation method that matches one of the inlined method code patterns.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free